 Your doctor may recommend the following treatments for when the headaches occurs:

-You may need more than one of these treatments to control headache symptoms.
-Your doctor may have you try several medications before deciding which works best for you.
+You may need more than one of these treatments to control your headache.
+Your doctor may have you try several medicines before deciding which works best for you.

-Painkillers and narcotics do not usually relieve the pain from cluster headaches.
-Generally, they take too long to work.
+Pain medicines and narcotics do not usually relieve cluster headache pain, because they take too long to work.

 PREVENTING CLUSTER HEADACHES

-The headaches may go away on their own, or you may need treatment to prevent them.
-The following medications may also be used to treat or prevent headache symptoms:
+The headaches may go away on their own.
+Or you may need treatment to prevent them.
+The following medicines may also be used to treat or prevent headache symptoms:

 In rare cases, a device that delivers tiny electrical signals to a certain nerve near the brain may be placed.
 This device is called a neurostimulator.
-However, it is not yet an established therapy for cluster headaches.
+Your doctor can tell you if this treatment is right for you.

 Histamine headache; Headache - histamine; Migrainous neuralgia; Headache - cluster; Horton's headache

 Francis GJ, Becker WJ, Pringsheim TM.
 Acute and preventive pharmacologic treatment of cluster headache.
 Neurology.
-2010;75(5):463-473.
+2010;75:463-473.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.